How To Catch Any Fish

 Peacock Bass Description

 Peacock Bass are one of my favorite fish.
 They have bright coloration and a ferocious attitude.
 As soon as I saw a picture of one I knew I had to catch one (preferably more than one).
 I caught my first one in a small lake in Kauai, Hawaii.
 It was small but it jumped a lot and lived up to my expectations and whetted my appetite for more.
-I've since had the opportunity to pursue them in Panama, Florida, Brazil, and Venezuela.
+I've since had the opportunity to pursue them in Panama, Florida, Brazil, Bolivia, Puerto Rico, and Venezuela.
 One of the great things about them is that each one looks slightly different in terms of coloration, as you can see in the pictures below.
 A fully lit up peacock is one of the most (if not the most) beautiful fish in freshwater.
 They are very aggressive and smash topwater lures which is their main appeal to most anglers.

 Want to get a sense for what it's like to venture down to the Amazon for these beautiful fish?
 Check out this short video clip from my last trip: Awesome Amazon Adventure